 - Line a tray with greaseproof paper.
 Set aside.

-- Cut slices of watermelon about 2cm thick.
+- Cut slices of watermelon about 2cm (1 inch) thick.
 Use a heart shaped cookie-cutter to cut pieces out of the slices.
 Use a smaller heart cutter to remove the centre.

 - Push a lolly stick into the watermelon heart and place onto the prepared tray.